Laghi Distinguished Chair

 Treatise: Litigation With the Federal Government

-In addition to his books, Professor Sisk has written about than five dozen articles, many published in top 25 law reviews, on litigation with the federal government, professional responsibility, judicial decision-making, constitutional interpretation, and law and religion.
+In addition to his books, Professor Sisk has written more than 60 major articles, many published in top 10 and top 25 law reviews, on litigation with the federal government, professional responsibility, judicial decision-making, constitutional interpretation, and law and religion.

 Empirical Work on Judicial Decision-Making